jungheejung/cue_expectancy/scripts/step02_R_bookdown/_book/39_checkrunsandtrialsNPS.md

-# single trial QC {#singletrialqc}
+# [fMRI] single trial QC {#ch39_singletrialqc}

 ## What is the purpose of this notebook? {.unlisted .unnumbered}
-* The single trials and the univariate maps seems different, in the sense that the NPS extracted values are non-significant for the dummy univariate maps; the single trials are significant.
+* I started this analysis because the single trial models and the univariate maps seemed different.
+The NPS extracted values are non-significant for the dummy univariate maps; the single trials are significant.
+Also, the activation for the pain dummy contrast between high and low stimulus intensity is almost non-significant.  ~/social_influence_analysis/scripts/step04_SPM/6conditions/6cond_stimlinear_dummy.html
-* Here, I test whether the order of single trials and session order has signficantly different values for NPS
+* Here, I test whether the order of single trials and session order are significantly different in terms of NPS values.
+If so, this systematic difference may indicate a modeling difference across runs.

 ## Reference {.unlisted .unnumbered}
 https://aosmith.rbind.io/2019/04/15/custom-contrasts-emmeans/